ebonfowl/DuckWorks/README.md

 ## Instructions

+Be sure you are connected to both the AI and learning management system on the Home tab, click the DuckGrade button to bring up the grading GUI tab, then follow these steps to start grading:

 1. Choose course and assignment from dropdowns
 2. (Optional) Select an instructor personality configuration or create a new one
 3. Select your rubric file or tell the grader to download the assignment rubric from Canvas